f1nniboy/bing-bot/README.md

 <p align="center"><i>A Discord bot that tries to replicate <b>Bing Chat</b> aka <b>Sydney</b> using GPT-3</i></p>

 ## Introduction
-Recently Microsoft has introduced major restrictions on Bing Chat, also known as **Sydney**.

 This **Discord bot** tries to replicate all of Sydney's features & personality *and a few extras*, like
 - Suggested responses
 - Web searching